-In ten states, it is harder for citizens to register.
+In ten states, it has gotten harder for citizens to register or stay registered if they move.
 In North Carolina, for example, voters can no longer register the same day that they vote.
+Why does this matter?
+Because the voting lists have many errors!
+In the past, if your name did not appear on the list of registered voters when you came to vote, you could just register again right there.
 Same-day registration made voting easier for everyone by allowing voters to do everything in one trip.

-Furthermore, Florida, Iowa, and South Dakota all made it harder for Americans with criminal convictions to vote.
-Almost 8% of African Americans have lost their right to vote.
-Compare that to white people.
-Only 1.8 percent of whites have lost their right to vote.
+Furthermore, Florida, Iowa, and South Dakota all made it harder for Americans with criminal convictions to have their voting rights restored.
+Overall, 7.7 percent of African Americans have lost their right compared to 1.8 percent of whites.